-As we have seen, the threshold times of life require a sacrifice.
-A symbolic death so that new life may be born.
-At the end of the hero’s tale he “dies” and is transformed into a god.
-“The “death” of the Hero is “death” of boyhood, of boy psychology.
-And it is the birth of manhood and Man psychology.
-The “death” of the Hero in the life of a boy, or a man, really means that he has finally encountered his limitations.
-He has met the enemy and the enemy is himself.
+As we have seen, the threshold times of life require a sacrifice, a symbolic death, so that new life may be born.
+At the end of the hero”s tale, he ’dies’, and is transformed into a god.
+“The ’death’ of the Hero is ’death’ of boyhood, of boy psychology.
+It is the birth of manhood, and Man psychology.
+The ’death’ of the Hero, in the life of a boy, or a man, really means that he has finally encountered his limitations.
+He has met the enemy, and the enemy is himself.
 He has met his own dark side, his very unheroic side.
-He has fought the dragon and been burnt by it; he has fought the revolution and drunk the dregs of his own inhumanity…the “death” of the hero signals the body’s or man’s encounter with true humility.
+He has fought the dragon, and been burnt by it; he has fought the revolution, and drunk the dregs of his own inhumanity…the ’death’ of the hero signals the body”s or man”s encounter with true humility.
 It is the end of his heroic consciousness…True humility, we believe, consists of two things.
 The first is knowing our limitations, and the second is getting the help we need.”

 With Theseus, however, this was not meant to be.
-He was the Son of Aethra, and conceived by both the god Poseidon and Aegeus, King of Athens.
-In order to claim his birth right, Theseus accomplished six tasks, also known as the six labours along the coastline which led to Athens.
+He was the Son of Aethra, and sired by both the god Poseidon and Aegeus, King of Athens.
+In order to claim his birth right, Theseus accomplished six tasks, also known as the six labours, along the coastline which led to Athens.
 A little while later, after capturing and slaughtering the Marathonian bull, Theseus arrived in Crete.
-After abandoning Ariadne, he kidnapped the young Helen of Troy.
-Only to have the twins Castor and Pollux, rescue her while he was away.
-Shortly after this he accompanied his friend Pirithous to Hades, because Pirithous longed to have Persephone as his wife.
+After abandoning Ariadne, he kidnapped the young Helen of Troy, only to have the twins, Castor and Pollux, rescue her, while he was away.
+Shortly after this, he accompanied his friend Pirithous to Hades, because Pirithous longed to have Persephone as his wife.
 Arrogant or delusional, with a sense of confidence in his task, he sat down on a rock in Tartarus.
 Theseus joined him, and soon realised they were stuck fast.
 Dragged by the furies into eternal punishment, he spent long years mourning his friend, and the turn his life had taken.
-It was not until Heracles, who had descended to the underworld for his twelfth task, petitioned Persephone to forgive and release him.
-Theseus was restored to life, but Pirithous had to remain for all eternity.
-In a grim echo of his father’s death, Theseus died after being thrown off a cliff on the island of Skyros by Lycomedes.
+It was not until Heracles, who had descended to the underworld for his twelfth task, petitioned Persephone to forgive and release him., that Theseus was restored to life, but Pirithous had to remain for all eternity.
+In a grim echo of his father”s death, Theseus died, after being thrown off a cliff on the island of Skyros, by Lycomedes.

 Beneath the waves, in the lonely darkness of the labyrinth, once lived the Minotaur.
 Time has forgotten his name, Asterion, meaning ruler of the stars, or starry one.
-I think it is fitting that one of Dionysus’s titles was Nyktelios, meaning night light, or embodiment of the stars.
-One of Dionysus’s most famous epithets was The Bull Horned God of Death and Rebirth.
-He is the “archaic earth lord”, his spirit pure imagination that is used, not to escape life, but to understand and create it.
-Dionysus was also worshipped as a dying and rising god like Osiris, Tammuz, Adonis, Mithra and Jesus.
+I think it is fitting that one of Dionysus”s titles was Nyktelios, meaning night light, or embodiment of the stars.
+One of Dionysus”s most famous epithets was The Bull Horned God of Death and Rebirth.
+He is the ’archaic earth lord’, his spirit is pure imagination that is used, not to escape life, but to understand, and create it.
+Dionysus was also worshipped, as a dying and rising god, like Osiris, Tammuz, Adonis, Mithra and, Jesus.